Sejmou/anwesenheiten-manager/README.md

 2. Run `npx prisma db push`.
 This will use [Prisma](https://www.prisma.io/), an ORM for Node.js and Typescript, to sync the created database with the database schema defined in `prisma/schema.prisma`.
 As the database will be empty before we run this command, it essentially just creates all the tables mentioned in the schema.
 Then, run `npx prisma generate` to create the Prisma client, which is used to interact with the database from the application code.
 The client will then have access to all the entities of the schema (mapped from DB tables and columns).
 3. (Optional) Run `npx prisma studio`.
 This will launch Prisma Studio (Prisma's "database explorer") on your machine and make the GUI available via your browser (per default on `localhost:5555`).
 You can use it to check out the models used in the database - no records will exist at this point.

-Now the database stuff should be ready :)

-However, the app is still not yet ready to run...

-### Setup drizzle, create drizzle schema from DB
+### Setup drizzle
 I don't like the Prisma client interface.
 I find the syntax quite hard to learn (especially when querying/updating/deleting relations) and too different from regular SQL.
 Also, Prisma [does NOT use SQL joins when combining data from different tables](https://github.com/prisma/prisma/discussions/12715).
 Tbh, this isn't that much of a problem for this project.
 However, I still wanted to try something different.
 Hence, I went with [drizzle](https://github.com/drizzle-team/drizzle-orm), a lightweight ORM that uses SQL-like syntax and allows for joins.
 It's still rapidly evolving but I like the API a lot.
 It is used by the newer parts of this app.
 Some stuff, like the authentication logic builds on Prisma though, so migrating away from Prisma completely is not an option atm.

 Similar to Prisma, drizzle also features a typesafe schema.
 However, instead of generating a client from the CLI, we generate a schema.
 Tables, relations etc. from this schema can then be imported in any file that interacts with the DB.
 The schema is generated from the DB schema using `drizzle-kit`'s `introspect` command.

 To configure drizzle, create a file called `drizzle.config.ts` in the root folder of this project (check out the `drizzle.config.example.ts` file for reference).

-Afterwards, generate the drizzle schema file (`drizzle/schema.ts`) from the current DB schema by running `yarn introspect`.
+Then you should be able to run `npx drizzle-kit introspect:pg` to generate the drizzle client schema file.

 ### Add other required secrets and API keys